maldoinc/wireup/docs/pages/tips_tricks.md

 !!! tip "Eager loading"

-    By default, Wireup creates services lazily when they're first requested, but for singleton services that are expensive to create, you can pre-initialize them during application startup to avoid delays and ensure consistent response times when handling requests.
+    By default, Wireup creates injectables lazily when they're first requested, but for singleton injectables that are expensive to create, you can pre-initialize them during application startup to avoid delays and ensure consistent response times when handling requests.

     === "Application Setup"